Reyshyram/Dotfiles/README.md

 ## Informations

-This rice relies heavily on pywal for generating color schemes.
+This rice relies heavily on pywal, matugen and a custom script for generating color schemes.
 Colors of most apps will be updated with the colors of your wallpaper when selecting a new one.

 You can show a list of keybinds using the `Super + /` (or the key to the left of Right Shift) shortcut.